 * Most InstantWinCondition cards end up being impractical.
 They range from [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=193467 suffering enough damage to reduce yourself to exactly 1 life]] to [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=29978 winning ten coin flips]].
 While it's incredibly satisfying to use these spells and actually have them go off, and [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=83133 Battle of Wits]] has even seen some high-level tournament play, it's much more practical to use conventional means.
 In particular, most of these shenanigans requires you to do things that would have won you the game anyways, like [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=180620 pumping a creature to 20 power]] [[note]]Although that card has other effects that make it slightly more useful[[/note]].
 Attacking the opponent directly with a creature with 20 power usually means victory.

 * Triggering the ability of [[http://gatherer.wizards.com/Pages/Card/Details.aspx?name=Door%20to%20Nothingness Door to Nothingness]] can be especially difficult.
 You have to have two mana of each of the five colors to trigger its ability, which is far from trivial to achieve.
+You also have to leave it sitting on the table for at least one full turn and hope it doesn't get destroyed.
 However, if you do succeed in this, the target player loses the game on the spot.

 * The Epic spells from Saviors of Kamigawa are five spells with awesome, flashy effects that repeat themselves every turn for the rest of the game after you cast them the first time.
 The drawback is that you can cast the Epic spell every turn, but ''nothing else''--you can't cast any new spells. [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=87598 Enduring Ideal]], the white one, did break out into the tournament scene for a short time, but the other four never caught on.